shmsong/NvFuserExamples/README.md

-Examples of manually fused kernels with nvfuser, currently only fused multihead attention forward pass.
+Examples of manually fused kernels with nvfuser.
+Be sure to have a cuda-enabled pytorch installed before building this one.

 # Build